Multiple patterning: Mixed patterning methods

 For line patterning, SADP/SAQP could have the advantage over the EUV exposure, due to cost and maturity of the former approach and stochastic missing or bridging feature issues of the latter.
 For grid location patterning, a single DUV exposure following grid formation also has the cost and maturity advantages (e.g., immersion lithography may not even be necessary for the spacer patterning in some cases) and no stochastic concerns associated with EUV.
 Grid location selection has an advantage over direct point cutting because the latter is sensitive to overlay and stochastic edge placement errors, which may distort the line ends.
+Vias located at staggered grid locations are also expected for routing and patterning convenience.

 Self-aligned litho-etch-litho-etch (SALELE) is a hybrid SADP/LELE technique whose implementation has started in 7nm and continued use in 5nm.

+Multipatterning productivity improvements

+Since 2017, several publications have indicated ways to improve multipatterning productivity.
+Self-aligned blocking allows blocking or cutting patterns to cross adjacent lines.
+Cut redistribution allows distances between cuts to be adjusted to minimize the number of cut masks.
+These techniques may also be combined with self-aligned vias, described earlier.

+The use of a via grid defined by intersecting diagonal lines can simplify patterning of both metal and via layers.

 Industrial adoption

 The evolution of multiple patterning is being considered in parallel with the emergence of EUV lithography.
 While EUV lithography satisfies 10-20 nm resolution by basic optical considerations, the occurrence of stochastic defects as well as other infrastructure gaps and throughput considerations prevent its adoption currently.
 Consequently, 7nm tapeouts have largely proceeded without EUV.
 In other words, the multiple patterning is not prohibitive, but more like a nuisance and growing expense.
-5nm may be expected in 2020, with the evolution of multiple patterning and status of EUV considered at that time.

 7nm and 5nm FinFETs

 Self-aligned quadruple patterning (SAQP) is already the established process to be used for patterning fins for 7 nm and 5 nm FinFETs.
 With SAQP, each patterning step gives a critical dimension uniformity (CDU) value in the sub-nanometer range (3 sigma).
-Among the four logic/foundry manufacturers, only Intel is applying SAQP to the metal layers, as of 2017.
+Among the logic/foundry manufacturers, only Intel is applying SAQP to the metal layers, as of 2017.

+Aggressive multipatterning with DUV only may be applied to 5nm.

+In 2023, SiCarrier patented a method of achieving 5nm design rules without EUV, effectively achieving the same result as with SAQP.

+3nm node

+Aggressive multipatterning with DUV may be applied to even 3nm.
+Due to the increased expense of EUV multipatterning, DUV multipatterning does not have a cost disadvantage anymore.
+Aggressive mask reduction can essentially eliminate the mask number difference between DUV and EUV for BEOL patterning.

+2nm node

+For 2nm and beyond, when contacted gate pitch reaches 40 nm and track pitch reaches 20 nm, even EUV will be expected to require substantial multipatterning, with minimal differences in mask count from DUV.